freemeson/multinomial/README.md

 Added functionality to make polynomial regression of multivariate data.
 The multivariade diad tensors of data vectors are created when the fill(data-vector, target) function is called, and aggregated into the symmetric tensor elements.
 The symmetic tensors can be used independently of this use case, and have very fast random access, with very small footprint as only the necessary components are stored.
+The multiplicity of an element is not calculated, as this component falls out in the regression equations, but it can be easily implemented.
 Before usage, one must create a singleton of the binomial_singleton class, that stores the components of a binomial function.
 The limit for a 64bit implementation from numerical errors appear around 20 degrees for double and 25 degrees for long double precison.
 Regression limits are dominated by the size of the matrix, due to inversion errors around sizes 2000x2000.